treojs/treo/Readme.md

 ## API

-  All callbacks follow node.js style, where `err` is a first argument.
+  All callbacks follow node.js style, where `err` is the first argument.
 In terms of IndexedDB, it helps to handle `onerror` event, which probably exists in all requests.

 ### new Indexed(name, [options])